yakovmanshin/YMFF/README.md

 Contributions are welcome!

 Have a look at [issues](https://github.com/yakovmanshin/YMFF/issues) to see the project’s current needs.
 Don’t hesitate to create new issues, especially if you intend to work on them yourself.

+If you’d like to discuss something else regarding YMFF (or not), contact [me](https://github.com/yakovmanshin) via email (the address is in the profile).